mum0n/model_size/docs/size_structured_model_snowcrab.md

 #| echo: false
 #| label: post-stratification-ratios

-# careful: nposteriors=5000, nc.cores=4 required about 210 GB RAM in 2025, mc.cores=1 safest still requires ~ 125 GB (default)
+# careful: nposteriors=5000, nc.cores=4 required about 210 GB RAM in 2025,

-bioclasses = c("f.imm", "f.mat", "m.imm", "m.mat")
+# mc.cores=1 safest still requires ~ 125 GB (default)

-for ( bioclass in bioclasses) {
+for ( bioclass in c("f.imm", "f.mat", "m.imm", "m.mat") ) {
   p$bioclass = bioclass
-  post_stratified_predictions( p=p, todo="redo" )   # extract posteriors
+  post_stratified_predictions( p=p, todo="redo" )   # extract posteriors (observations and predictions)
 }

-# bring all mats and sexes together
+# bring all mats and sexes together (each row is an individual observation)
+# with associated computed weights and correction factors

-O = post_stratified_results(p=p, todo="redo" )  # compute weights and correction factors and combine all groups into one data set
+O = post_stratified_results(p=p, todo="redo" )

 ```

 ---

 The "post_stratified_ratio" created above does not include the surface area associated with the sub-domain of interest (predicted areal unit $\text{SA}_a$).
-Depending upon the sub-domain, these values can be fractional/partial and so are computed once it is specificied as:
+Depending upon the sub-domain, these values can be fractional/partial and so the final weights are computed once known.

 $$ \omega_i = \theta_{a/i} \cdot $\text{SA}_a,$$